grafana/k6-docs/docs/sources/next/using-k6/protocols/grpc.md

 {{< /code >}}

-It connects to a gRPC server, creates a stream, and sends a message to the server with latitude and longitude coordinates.
+In the example script, k6 connects to a gRPC server, creates a stream, and sends a message to the server with latitude and longitude coordinates.
 When the server sends data back, it logs the feature name and its location.
 When the server finishes sending data, it closes the client connection and logs a completion message.

 ### Client gRPC streaming

 The client streaming mode is the opposite of the server streaming mode.
-The client sends multiple requests to the server, which in turn replies with a single response.
+The client sends multiple requests to the server, and the server replies with a single response.

 The example below demonstrates client streaming.